Virginia’s Arlington Co. to rename Jefferson Davis Highway, road designated for Confederate leader

 The Arlington County Board unanimously voted in favor of a resolution urging the Commonwealth Transportation Board to change the name of the 2.56-mile section of Route 1.

-Designated by the Virginia General Assembly in 1922 as Jefferson Davis Highway in honor of the former president of the Confederacy, Arlington’s vote to rename the road follows recent decisions out of state capital, neighboring Alexandria and the office of the commonwealth’s attorney general, Mark Herring.
+Designated by the Virginia General Assembly in 1922 as Jefferson Davis Highway in honor of the former president of the Confederacy, Arlington’s vote to rename the road follows recent decisions out of the state capital, neighboring Alexandria and the office of the commonwealth’s attorney general, Mark Herring.

 Virginia law for decades prohibited the CTB from renaming highways designated by the General Assembly, but that statute was changed in 2012.
 Alexandria’s City Council voted in June to rename its section of the road to Richmond Highway, and Mr. Herring, a Democrat, was subsequently asked whether Arlington County could follow suit by appealing to the Commonwealth Transportation Board.